xironw/NBAproject/README.md

 #### Installing:

-* Open your terninal, `git clone https://github.com/xironw/NBAproject.git` to download
+* Open your terninal, type in `git clone https://github.com/xironw/NBAproject.git` to download

-* To see the files inside, put `cd NBAproject`, `ls`
+* To see the files inside, type `cd NBAproject`, `ls` in terminal

 #### Before starting:

 environment: PyCharm for Python

+#### instructions to produce the reault:

+* by typing `python analysis_main.py` in terminal, you can obtain the results demonstrated below.

 ### Data preprocessing: